-Cameron Howe is best known for being the founder of the Carrum and Patterson Lakes Forum, which advocates for resident’s rights, and acts as a voice on local issues, successfully overseeing the funding of projects both locally and regionally.
+Cameron Howe is best known as the founder of the Carrum and Patterson Lakes Forum, which advocates for residents’ rights and acts as a voice on local issues, successfully overseeing the funding of community and regional projects.

-His community advocacy began at age 16, while completing a major assessment task on erosion at Carrum Foreshore for VCE Geography.
-This would lead him to submit a proposal to manage foreshore erosion to authorities, and go on to found the Carrum and Patterson Lakes Forum to continue these efforts.
+His community advocacy began at age 16 while completing a major assessment task on erosion at Carrum foreshore for VCE Geography.
+This would lead him to submit a proposal to authorities for the management of foreshore erosion, later founding the Carrum and Patterson Lakes Forum to continue these efforts.

-By age 22, Cameron had begun working alongside major media outlets, including the Herald Sun, The Age and Nine News in the context of local community issues.
-He holds a Bachelor of Business (Management and Marketing) from RMIT University, and now writes for independent publications, in addition to consulting as a marketing strategist.
+By age 22, Cameron had begun working alongside major media outlets, including the Herald Sun, The Age and Nine News in the context of community issues.
+He holds a Bachelor of Business with majors in Management and Marketing from RMIT University, and now writes for independent publications in addition to consulting as a marketing strategist.

 His childhood was dominated often on a daily basis by his mother’s concert piano pieces being played for up to five hours.
-From painting and photography to the work he does in the media, Cameron is the lover of the arts, with an abstract expressionist style that encapsulates emotion and story-telling into figures.
+From painting and photography to the work he does in the media, Cameron is a lover of the arts, with an abstract expressionist style that encapsulates emotion and storytelling into figures.

-Cameron is widely regarded for his commitment to the local community, and is a patrolling member of his local life saving club.
+Cameron is widely regarded for his commitment to the community and is a patrolling member of the Carrum Surf Life Saving Club.